T3jv1l/Volatility-Installer/README.md

 ## Usage : /bin/bash volatility_installer.sh

 ## About Volatility Installer tool !
 To install this framework for Linux you need to install next dependencies and package.
 For Linux you may have to install a few other packages/libraries as prerequisites for the following recommended packages.
-Exemple sudo apt-get install pcregrep libpcre++-dev python-dev -y
+Exemple sudo apt-get install pcregrep libpcre++-dev python-dev -y.

 Recommended Packages:
 ```
        Distorm3 - Powerful Disassembler Library For x86/AMD64.